Freely-Given-org/Biblelator/Documentation/Installation.md

 3. Create a folder for Biblelator -- we recommend the name BiblelatorFiles.
-    If you want other uses on your computer to be able to use Biblelator, either create this folder somewhere public such as in Public Documents, or else change the permissions of the folder to allow other users to be able to read from it and write to it.
+    If you want other users on your computer to be able to use Biblelator, either create this folder somewhere public such as in Public Documents, or else change the permissions of the folder to allow other users to be able to read from it and write to it.